priestd09/corda/docs/source/writing-cordapps.rst

 * The ``staticServeDirs`` property maps static web content to virtual paths and allows simple web demos to be distributed within the CorDapp jars.
 These static serving directories will not be available if the bundled web server is not started.
+  * The static web content itself should be placed inside the ``src/main/resources`` directory

 * The ``customizeSerialization`` function allows classes to be whitelisted for object serialisation, over and above those tagged with the ``@CordaSerializable`` annotation.
 For instance, new state types will need to be explicitly registered.
 In general, the annotation should be preferred.
 See :doc:`serialization`.

-The fully-qualified class path of each ``CordaPluginRegistry`` subclass must be added to the ``net.corda.core.node .CordaPluginRegistry`` file in the CorDapp's ``resources/META-INF/services`` folder.
+The fully-qualified class path of each ``CordaPluginRegistry`` subclass must be added to the ``net.corda.core.node.CordaPluginRegistry`` file in the CorDapp's ``resources/META-INF/services`` folder.
 A CorDapp can register multiple plugins in a given ``net.corda.core.node.CordaPluginRegistry`` file.

 Installing apps
 ---------------
-Once a CorDapp has been defined, it is compiled into a self-contained JAR by running the gradle ``jar`` task.
+Once a CorDapp has been defined, it is compiled into a JAR by running the gradle ``jar`` task.
 The CorDapp JAR is then added to a node by adding it to the node's ``<node_dir>/plugins/`` folder (where ``node_dir`` is the folder in which the node's JAR and configuration files are stored).

+.. note:: Any external dependencies of your CorDapp will automatically be placed into the ``<node_dir>/dependencies/`` folder.
+This will be changed in a future release.

 .. note:: Building nodes using the gradle ``deployNodes`` task will place the CorDapp JAR into each node's ``plugins`` folder automatically.

-At runtime, nodes will run any plugins present in their ``plugins`` folder.
+At runtime, nodes will load any plugins present in their ``plugins`` folder.

 // TODO
 // TODO: Explain how flows and services are registered with annotations based on Shams' work